-Seth Sanders is a professor of economics and public policy at Duke University.
+Seth Sanders is a professor of economics and public policy and interim director of Duke's Center for Child and Family Policy.
 He teaches graduate courses in labor urban economics, econometrics, microeconomics, and program evaluation; and he teaches undergraduate courses in economic history, research methods, and microeconomics.

 Sanders' research focuses on population studies in terms of economics and econometrics.
 His projects have explored the consequences of teen childbearing, the performance of gay/lesbian families in the economy, the effects of economic shocks on workers and their families, and gender and racial trends among the highly educated population.